tidev/titanium-sdk/support/module/android/documentation/android_module_dev_guide.md

 - The module's name (`$MODULE_NAME`) and ID (`$MODULE_ID`)
 - The platform we're creating a module for (android)
-- The path to your installation of the Android SDK ($ANDROID_SDK)
+- The top-level path to your installation of the Android SDK ($ANDROID_SDK) (e.g. /opt/android-sdk)

-For an Android module, we can create it with the following command:
+For an Android module, we can create it with the following command from the parent directory of where you want the module created:
 <pre>titanium create --platform=android --type=module --name=$MODULE_NAME --id=$MODULE_ID --android=$ANDROID_SDK</pre>

 As an example, we'll create a module that performs simple addition and subtraction, call it the "calc" module, and give it an ID of "org.appcelerator.calc".
 Here we use `/path/to/android-sdk` to point to the place where we extracted the Android SDK.